filecoin-project/filecoin-docs/docs/mine/spacerace.md

 **The competition period will begin Monday, August 24th at 20:00 UTC** and is open for 3 weeks.
 To participate in the competition, run 1 or more miners on the Testnet.
 You'll also need to complete these steps to be eligible for rewards:
 - Maintain a deal success average of 80% or greater for both storage and retrieval deals.
 - Demonstrate at least one sector upgrade per miner.
 - Register your miner(s) by submitting your individual or company info via the Dashboard.
-It will generate a message for your miner to sign and publish on-chain.
+It will generate a message for your miner to sign and submit via the competition dashboard.
 Miners that qualify for rewards will also need to pass an AML/KYC check once the competition ends.
 (See [Can I run multiple miners?](#can-i-run-multiple-miners) if you are running multiple miners.)

 For help or additional questions, join the [#space-race](https://filecoinproject.slack.com/archives/C0179RNEMU4) channel on the Filecoin Slack.